 Welcome to the CLUS!

 We provide meaningful, hands-on learning experiences for our students through various interdisciplinary and collaborative research projects.
-Our vision is to become a nationally recognized interdisciplinary center that that leverages the expertise of our affiliated scientists to promote sustainable land use, economic development, cultural and natural resource management, and communities at local, regional, and global scales.
+Our vision is to become a nationally recognized interdisciplinary center that leverages the expertise of our affiliated scientists to promote sustainable land use, economic development, cultural and natural resource management, and communities at local, regional, and global scales.

 Shippensburg University established the Center for Land Use in January 2003 to provide “conferences, workshops, technical assistance, research, and community education programs to promote sound land planning and to enhance the quality of life in the five county service region of Adams, Cumberland, Franklin, and Perry Counties.”
 In Summer 2015, the Center was relaunched as the Center for Land Use and Sustainability (CLUS) to promote interdisciplinary research and collaboration.
 Learn more about our history.